22 Comments

 1. It's been found that some bi-polar disorders are brought on by SSRI's.
 I've met people personally that are living with this reality.

-8. blank HatePushers says:
+8. HatePushers says:

 Is there anything worse than Big Pharma drug pushers?
 What type of "human being" would KNOWINGLY sell products that cause people to commit suicide?
 These creatures are SUB-HUMAN and should be treated as such.
 Leagalize pot and send these leeches to prison instead.